 Completed: 2014

-Success: All Objectives met; No Annual Report nor Final Report rejected
+Success: All Objectives met; All Annual Reports and Final Report accepted

-The proposed Promoting Postbaccalaureate Opportunities for Hispanic Americans project will create new options in the institution’s existing Master of Architecture program, create services to support graduate students’ success, and build infrastructure to increase access and instructional effectiveness.
-The institution will also conduct ongoing evaluation of the project to ensure the achievement of its objectives.
-Evaluation will produce results for each of the Department of Education’s Key Performance Measures (graduate enrollment / graduation and cost-effective program operation) which will be collected and reported as requested during and after funding.
+This PPOHA project created new options in WU’s existing Master of Architecture program, sustained services to support graduate students’ success, and built infrastructure to increase instructional effectiveness.
+WU conducted ongoing evaluation of the project to ensure the achievement of its objectives.
+Evaluation produced results regarding each of the Department of Education’s Key Performance Measures.

 Award Amount: $3,234,915 over 5 years